 One may question Friedman's mental acuity at this time, since he was 88 years old.
-In November 2000, he gave the keynote address at a conference organized by the Bank of Canada.
-In the Q&A that followed, Friedman was asked if a dollarization like the one Ecuador had implemented in the previous January would "make any sense for a country like Canada?"
+However, he seemed quite sharp in an interview he had a few months later with John Taylor (Taylor, 2001).
+Also, in November 2000, he gave the keynote address at a conference organized by the Bank of Canada.
+In the Q&A that followed, Friedman was asked if a dollarization like the one Ecuador had implemented months earlier would "make any sense for a country like Canada?"
 His reply was unequivocal: "I think that it [dollarization] makes most sense for those countries who would otherwise have a very bad internal monetary policy" (Bank of Canada, 2020, p.418).
-Clearly this had been historically the case for Argentina.
-Then he contradicted what he had told Brimelow about the prospects for dollarization in Canada:
+The "small country" criterion was again subordinated to the quality of domestic monetary policy (an historical problem for Argentina).
+Then Friedman contradicted what he had said a few months earlier about the prospects for dollarization in Canada: